Homepage Signals That Confuse AI (and How to Fix Them)

 The carousel problem

-77% of UK SME homepages use carousels that present multiple competing messages in the HTML.
+Carousels are a frequent confusion signal.
 A human sees one slide at a time.
-An AI crawler sees all slides at once as competing H1 or H2 elements.
-Each one suggests a different primary focus for the business.
-This creates ambiguity about what the entity does.
+An AI crawler sees all slides at once as competing H1 or H2 elements, each suggesting a different primary focus for the business.
+That creates ambiguity about what the entity actually does.

 Consider a homepage carousel with three slides: